reyestech/reyestech/README.md

 <details>
   <summary>Project Description</summary>
   <blockquote>
-    The Splunk: Web Site Defacement project demonstrates how to use Splunk to investigate and mitigate website defacement attacks.
+    The Splunk: Website Defacement project demonstrates how to use Splunk to investigate and mitigate website defacement attacks.
 The project guides users through various steps, including identifying the source of the attack, analyzing traffic patterns, and finding malicious files.
-It provides a detailed runbook using Splunk’s capabilities to monitor, detect, and respond to security incidents, leveraging tools like VirusTotal, Windows Sandbox, and others for comprehensive threat analysis.
+It provides a detailed runbook that utilizes Splunk’s capabilities to monitor, detect, and respond to security incidents, leveraging tools like VirusTotal and Windows Sandbox for comprehensive threat analysis.
   </blockquote>
 </details>